Genosha55/pygame_basics/README.md

 # pygame_basics
-Getting into pygame, a little RPG game
+Getting into pygame, a simple RPG game;
+Based on tutorial by TechWithTim